In 2020, during that interminable, soul-sapping period of house arrest known as lockdown, I started work on two book projects.

 The other project concerned guitar gods and heroes.
 Visitors to Flickr soon become aware of my devotion to certain doyens of heavy guitar.
 The book concept was an examination of the charisma, greatness and failings of my favourite guitarists, categorized as gods, demigods and heroes.
 Exemplars of virtus and gloria.
 No strangers to hubris.

 The gods: Eric Clapton (‘66-‘68), Ritchie Blackmore, Michael Schenker, Uli Jon Roth and Randy Rhoads.
 The demigods: Leslie West, Tony Iommi, Angus Young, Gary Moore, John Sykes, the dioscuri of Lizzy, Priest and Maiden.
-The heroes: Eric Bell, Tommy Bolin, Dave Meniketti, Vivian Campbell, Slash, Doug Aldrich, the Hawkins brothers, Richie Faulkner, Laurence Archer and Søren Anderson.
+The heroes: Eric Bell, Tommy Bolin, Dave Meniketti, Vivian Campbell, Slash, Doug Aldrich, Laurence Archer, Søren Anderson, the Hawkins brothers and Richie Faulkner.

 And yet…

 The subject retains its appeal, especially investigating the psychology of the lords of rock and metal.
-The unwilling, the insecure and self-sabotaging; the complacent virtuosos and the mercurial maestros; the egomaniacs; the complex personalities and the rounded characters.
+The unwilling, the insecure and self-sabotaging; the complacent virtuosos and the mercurial maestros; the self-conscious introverts and the extrovert egomaniacs; the complex personalities and the rounded characters.

 I got used to the image of being a guitar hero — after all, it was my aim when I was young — but I got angry when people said, "Michael Schenker is God," because I was very sensitive about those things.